iCliniq Logo

 Vitamin K is a component that exists in two primary forms.
 They are,

-• Vitamin K1, called phylloquinone.
+• Vitamin K1 is called phylloquinone.

 • Vitamin K2, called menaquinone.

 Vitamin K plays a vital role in the clotting of the blood.
 Blood clotting is the process required to stop excessive bleeding of the blood.
 If your body is deficient in vitamin K, your blood will not clot after any accident or injury.
 Excessive blood loss will invite additional complications.
 So, vitamin K is closely associated with emergencies.
 Rather than supplementing vitamin K at the last moment, it is advised to maintain an ideal level of vitamin K all the time for a healthy lifestyle.
-However, vitamin K deficiency is a rare condition because most foods contain vitamin K.
+However, vitamin K deficiency is rare because most foods contain vitamin K.

 The daily recommendation of vitamin K is,